-1. Assessing the merits of the dispute and identify the dispute resolution alternatives responding to proceedings identified all means of resolving the dispute, having regard to the client's circumstances.
+- Assessing the merits of the dispute and identify the dispute resolution alternatives identified the relevant facts. assessed the strengths and weaknesses of the dispute according to the relevant law. - identified all means of resolving the dispute, having regard to the client's circumstances.